Stevens High School (Lancaster, Pennsylvania)

+Stevens High School, also known as Girls High School and Stevens Elementary School, is an historic, former American high school building located in Lancaster, Lancaster County, Pennsylvania.

+It was added to the National Register of Historic Places in 1983.

+History and architectural features

-Stevens High School, also known as Girls High School and Stevens Elementary School, is a historic former high school building located at Lancaster, Lancaster County, Pennsylvania.
-It was designed by noted Lancaster architect C. Emlen Urban and built in 1904–1905.
-It is a three-story, rectangular brick and brownstone building in the Second Renaissance Revival style.
+Designed by noted Lancaster architect C. Emlen Urban and built between 1904 and 1905, this historic structure is a three-story, rectangular brick and brownstone building that was created in the Second Renaissance Revival style.
 It has a slate covered mansard roof and terra cotta ornamentation.

 The building measures 176 feet wide and 74 feet deep.
 It operated as a high school until 1938, when it was designated an elementary school.
 The school is named for Congressman Thaddeus Stevens (1792–1868).
-It has been converted to apartments.
+It was converted to apartments in the 1980s by developer Owen Kugel.

 It was added to the National Register of Historic Places in 1983.